 IBM, the consistent leader in U.S. patents, topped the U.S. Top 50 with 9,130 grants, down 1% from 2019.
 IBM scientists and researchers received 9,130 U.S. patents in 2020, the most of any company, marking 28 consecutive years of IBM patent leadership.

 At Data Summit Connect Fall 2020, Pariveda's Ryan Gross surveyed the current landscape of technology and tools for data quality, discovery, availability, security, and compliance.

 Columns - Database Elaborations

 An architecture derives its strength from a level of consistency in how things are implemented.
 However, that is not to say that a mindless devotion to absolute consistency is a good thing.
 Times will arise when exceptions to almost any rule are necessary.
 The skill, the art, the balance in applying decisions that result in a good data architecture across an organization are based on a prudent use of when to conform and when an exception is needed.
 If there are too many exceptions, it can rightfully be declared by observers that there are no rules and that chaos reigns.

 Columns - DBA Corner

-It is important to break down the cultural barriers and foster an environment of teamwork and communication for the entire IT organization, and indeed, for the entire company.
-Perhaps one of the most important cultural issues to overcomes these days is speed.
+Today, more than ever, it is important to break down the cultural barriers and foster an environment of teamwork and communication for the entire IT organization, and indeed, for the entire company.
+Perhaps one of the most important cultural hurdles to overcome these days is the need for speed.
 A study done by Forrester Research showed that Dev teams are accustomed to new releases on a quarterly basis or faster, and out on the edge there are teams that deploy multiple times a day!
 Then we have Ops teams, where the expectation is to have new releases twice a year or even slower.